 Friendsgiving Drinks | Thanksgiving Drinks

 Once you have the food all figured out, it’s time for the Friendsgiving drinks.
-I’m partial to anything pomegranate this time of year, so IZZE’s Pomegranate Sparkling Juice is perfect.
+I’m partial to anything pomegranate this time of year, so IZZE’s Pomegranate Sparkling Juice or San Pellegrino’s pomegranate orange are perfect.
 I love the sweet and tart libation.
 The fizz just makes it that much more festive!!

 I added some fresh pomegranate arils (seeds) to a glass of ice and topped with the juice!
 I also served the IZZE Sparkling Grapefruit Juice as a tangier option.
+Prairie’s organic sparkling grapefruit would be good as would Fever-Tree’s Pink Grapefruit option!
 Both flavors could be combined with a spirit for an easy cocktail!

 - 6 oz. goat cheese mix w. a dash of milk and fresh herbs